apache/incubator-xtable/website/docs/snowflake.md

 :::

 ## Steps:
-These are high level steps to help you integrate XTable synced Iceberg tables on Snowflake.
+These are high level steps to help you integrate Apache XTable™ (Incubating) synced Iceberg tables on Snowflake.
 For more additional information refer to the [Getting started with Iceberg tables](https://docs.snowflake.com/LIMITEDACCESS/iceberg-2023/tables-iceberg-getting-started).

 ### Create an external volume